ServiteChurch/ServiteChurch.github.io/content/headline.md

-#### There is a reduced schedule of masses, due to the extra effort required to maintain safety due to the pandemic.
+#### Normal masses have resumed.
+Please note that times are slightly different to those prior to the pandemic.
 See [here](../pages/masstimes.htm?refresh=y) for times and details.
-This information is current as of 22nd December 2021.
+This information is current as of 3rd January 2022.